BBQ Cocktails: 7 Best Drinks That Actually Pair With Smoked Meat

 • Pairs With: Brisket, beef ribs

-• Flavor: Rich, smooth, smoky
+• Flavor: Rich, smooth, smoke

 👉 Get the Smoky Old Fashioned Recipe